WincAcademy/wincpy/README.md

     2. Go to your solution dir and run `wincpy check`.
     3. (optional) Go to your start dir and run `wincpy check`.
-6. If everything works as expected, commit and push the added files to the remote for this repository on GitHub.
+6. If everything works as expected, commit and push the added files to the master branch for this repository on GitHub.
+If you're feeling daring today, merge into release.